-Green Procurement and Purchasing - Definitions of green purchasing - Drivers of green purchasing - Green purchasing performance measurement -Green Supplier Development and Collaboration.
+Green Procurement and Purchasing - Definitions of green purchasing - Drivers of green purchasing - Green purchasing strategies - Green purchasing performance measurement -Green Supplier Development and Collaboration.

 Introduction to warehousing- its meaning and concept, Scale of the environmental impact, Increasing resource intensity, Framework for assessing the environmental impact of warehouses, Ways of reducing the environmental impact.